Generalized convergence of solutions for nonlinear Hamilton-Jacobi equations with state-constraint: Introduction

-\right. \eeq The {\it viscosity solutions} for such a equation under mild assumptions on $H$, $\Om$ and $c\in\R$ has been studied deeply the literature, e.g., \cite{C-DL, L, Mitake2008, MT, S1, S2} and the references therein.
-Usually, a {\it comparison principle} will be involved to guarantee the uniqueness of viscosity solution, which however does not hold for the critical occasion:
+\right. \eeq The {\it viscosity solutions} for such a equation under mild assumptions on $H$, $\Om$ and $c\in\R$ has been studied deeply in the literature, e.g., \cite{C-DL, L, Mitake2008, MT, S1, S2} and the references therein.
+Typically, a {\it comparison principle} is used to ensure the uniqueness of the viscosity solution.
+However, this principle does not hold in critical cases:

 Besides, the critical H-J equation \eqref{eq:hj-c} is solvable only for a unique value of $c\in\R$ (so called {\it ergodic constant} {\rm or} {\it Ma\~n\'e's critical value}), which is defined by \beq c(H):=\inf\{c\in\R\;|\;H(x,D u(x),0)\leq c \text{ possesses a solution in $\Om$}\}. \eeq Since \eqref{eq:hj-c} may possess multiple solutions (even up to additive constants), a selection principle should be explored, to pick up certain distinguished solution of the critical equation, as a limit of a family of solutions of the nonlinear H-J equations with respect to certain parameters.
 Precisely, we consider the following parametrized equation \beq \quad\left\{